MichaelSefranek/MichaelSefranek.github.io/_posts/2017-03-13-ocs-environment.md

 Time to admit mistakes!
 At this point I tried to skip a step in my procedure.
 Namely: I wanted to open files with a handy shortcut that allows me to type <code>$ subl &lt;any_file&gt;</code> to open it in sublime text.
 The problem is that I needed to make a symbolic link between the subl executable file, and typing "subl" in the console.
 Simple right?

-The problem is that this required me to make a symbolic link to usr/local/bin, and I missed an essential step, to install Homebrew.
+The problem is that I was copy pasting a command that required me to make a symbolic link in usr/local/bin, and I missed an essential step, to install Homebrew, which heavily affects interaction with this directory.

 Homebrew basically makes life easier for installation of packages, so that they can be installed in their own directory, and then symbolically linked into /usr/local.
-My previous step was dependant on this step for sure.
+My previous step must have been dependant on this, because Mac threw out a complaint that I didn't have permission.
+After installing Homebrew it was Easy Peazy.

 Homebrew can be installed [here](htpps://homebrew.sh).
-If you are on Linux and trying to mimic this setup you will have to look at Linux brew, since Homebrew is MacOS specific.
+If you are on Linux and trying to mimic this setup you will have to look at Linux brew, since Homebrew is MacOS specific, however there may be other better options for Linux.

 After Homebrew is installed you should be able to make the shortcut to Sublime Text: